pekkalacd/Introduction-to-Python/Lessons/Basic Operators/README.md

 The above use of the subtraction operator for numeric types is straight forward, but the usage of the operator with sets might not be.<br>

 In discrete mathematics, a set is an object containing distinct values where multiplicity and order do not matter.
-For example, the set of elements in the sequence 11111232131233123132 would only be {1,2,3} since these are the *distinct values* and *multiplicity* (or the amount of which each value occurs) is irrelevant.<br>
+For example, the set of elements in the sequence 11111232131233123132 would only be {1,2,3} since these are the *distinct values* and *multiplicity* (or the amount of which each value occurs) is irrelevant, and since order doesn't matter the set {1,2,3} would be the same as {2,3,1} or {3,2,1} and so on.<br>

 The difference of two sets A and B is the set of elements that are contained within A that are not in B. Oppositely, the difference between a set B and a set A is the set of elements in B that are not in A. This difference can be computed using the subtraction operator in Python.<br>